valenvwi/Function-calling-practice/README.md

 ## Features

-- Select cuisine type
-- Choose dietary preferences
-- Get a food suggestion with a recipe and preparation time
+- Select cuisine type and dietary preferences, and get a food suggestion with a recipe and preparation time

 ## Getting Started